For a pediatrician at Northridge call 1-877-417-WELL.

 The 14-bed PICU (Pediatric Intensive Care Unit) is certified by the California Children’s Services (CCS) and provides sick children with the highest level of intensive medical care, including constant monitoring of bodily functions; specialized services for specific childhood diseases and injuries; pediatric therapies that are unavailable in other parts of the hospital; and equipment specifically for children.

 Pediatric Services at Northridge Hospital Medical Center ensures continuity of care for pediatric patients.
 Our Emergency and Trauma Center is Approved for Pediatric Care.
-The new Pediatric Trauma Center is the only facility in the San Fernando Valley designated by the Los Angeles County EMS Agency for Level II Pediatric Trauma.
+The new Pediatric Trauma Center is the first facility in the San Fernando Valley designated by the Los Angeles County EMS Agency for Level II Pediatric Trauma.

 An elite team of pediatric physician specialists in more than 20 subspecialties, which include emergency medicine, anesthesia, orthopedics and neurosurgery care for the children in the PICU.
 In addition, we have RNs, social workers, pharmacists, registered dieticians, occupational and physical therapists, speech-language pathologists and respiratory therapists who are all specialty trained in pediatric care.
 We also have school liaison staff who coordinate the educational needs of children during their hospital stay.